Snow811/Dayz_Types_Editor/README.md

 - Limits config files are optional but recommended for tag filtering.
 - Category dropdown is protected from accidental mouse wheel changes.
 - Dialogs are scrollable and resizable for better usability on small screens.

+## 💡 Tips

+- Use Reset Sort to undo column sorting
+- Use Clear Selection to deselect all rows
+- Switch between Vanilla and Namalsk modes to match your map logic
+- All changes are saved in clean XML format with unused fields omitted

 ## License